-In compliance with the Crime Awareness and Campus Security Act of 1990, Vernon College provides a full disclosure of the campus security report via its website.
-Security policies, procedures, and statistics for reported criminal activities for the previous three school years may be accessed at www.vernoncollege.edu/mndtinfo.html, or by contacting Students Services at (940) 552-6291, ext.
-2203, or by writing to the following: Government Mandated Information, Office of Student Services, 4400 College Drive, Vernon, Texas 76384.
+In compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act of 1998 and the Campus Sex Crimes Prevention Act of 2002, Vernon College provides a full disclosure of the campus security report via its website.
+Security policies and procedures as well as statistics for reported criminal activities for the previous three school years may be accessed at www.vernoncollege.edu/mndtinfo.html or by contacting Student Services at 940.552.6291 ext.
+2203 or by writing Government Mandated Information, Office of Student Services, 4400 College Drive, Vernon, Texas 76384.